-Inhale currently leases approximately 35,000 square feet in Palo Alto, California.
-This space is used for research, development, administration and manufacturing of drugs for early stage clinical trials.
-This facility operates under Good Manufacturing Practices and has been validated and licensed by the State of California to manufacture clinical supplies for use in human clinical trials.
+Inhale currently leases approximately 121,000 square feet in San Carlos, California and 35,000 square feet in Palo Alto, California.
+The space in Palo Alto is used for research, development, administration and manufacturing of drugs for early stage clinical trials.
+This manufacturing facility operates under Good Manufacturing Practices and has been validated and licensed by the State of California to manufacture clinical supplies for use in human clinical trials.
 The lease is for a five year term, ending May 31, 1998, and provides Inhale with an option to renew at the then fair market value for one building at its Palo Alto facility and an option at a fixed rate for the other building at such facility, both of which expire on May 31, 2003.
+In October 1997, the Company exercised its option to extend the term of the lease for one building for an additional five years at the Consumer Price Index to the current rate.
+The Company declined to exercise its option to extend the lease term for the second building at the then fair market value.

-In late 1996, the Company entered into a 15-year lease agreement for a facility totaling approximately 121,000 square feet in Belmont, California.
+The San Carlos facility is leased pursuant to a 15-year lease agreement.
 The Company intends to consolidate its operations into this facility over the next twelve months and intends to use the facility as its initial commercial manufacturing site.
-As of September 23, 1997, approximately one-third of Inhale's employees had moved into this new facility.
 The lease provides Inhale with an option to lease approximately 100,000 additional square feet in the same facility.